-When using SYNC I/O in stand-alone mode, the SYNC I/O Setup application is required in order to update firmware (as well as control all SYNC I/O parameters).
-Firmware updates are made available by Digidesign to add capabilities to your SYNC I/O. These updates can be downloaded from our Web site or obtained from your Digidesign dealer.
+When using SYNC I/O in stand-alone mode, the SYNC I/O Setup software utility is required to update firmware and enable remote control of SYNC I/O. Firmware updates are made available by Digidesign to add capabilities to your SYNC I/O. These updates can be downloaded from the Digidesign Web site.